braposo/graphql-css/README.md

 | query     | gql              |         | The gql query to get the styles                 |
 | component | string \|\| node | "div"   | HTML element or React component to be displayed |

-All the remaining props are passed to the generated component so you can still use `glamorous` API.
+All the remaining props are passed to the generated component.
 Here are some examples:

 ```jsx
 ...